creme332/myjobviz/README.md

 # 🔮 Future work <a name="future"></a> #
 - Collect data over a longer period
+- Create a GitHub workflow to automate data collection process
 - Collect data from more job websites
 - Analyse how data varies with time